 - comply with applicable laws, lawful requests and legal process, such as to respond to subpoenas or requests from government authorities.

-- Partners.
+- Partners and sponsors.
 We may share your personal information with partners.
 For example, if we co-host an event with a third party, we may share your information to the extent related to such event.
 If required by applicable law, you can consent to such sharing via the registration form.
 In these circumstances, your information will be subject to the sponsors' privacy statements.
 If you do not want your information shared, you can choose to not opt in upon registration, or you can opt out according to the "Your Rights and Choices" section below.

 - Compliance and protection.
 We may disclose your personal information as we believe appropriate to government or law enforcement officials or private parties (a) for the compliance and protection purposes described above; (b) as required by law, lawful requests or legal process, such as to respond to subpoenas or requests from government authorities; (c) where permitted by law in connection with any legal investigation; and (d) to prosecute or defend legal claims.